 - STAT 852 Modern Methods in Applied Statistics*

 * STAT 652 Statistical Learning and Prediction can be used in place of STAT 852 with permission of the School.

 Lab courses (12 CREDITS)

 The mandatory lab courses provide hands-on learning of various models, algorithms, and software related to Big Data.
 Students will take the following two lab courses for 6 credits each.
-Only students enrolled in the Big Data Specialization of the Professional Master's Program are permitted to register in these courses:
+Only students enrolled in the big data concentration of the Professional Master's Program are permitted to register in these courses:

 - CMPT 732 Programming for Big Data 1

 - CMPT 733 Programming for Big Data 2